-1450.02 Coordinator Professor Jones keeps all STAT 1450.02 students abreast of updates and and Instructor important developments with the course along with managing the overall course structure with instructional resources and lecture presentations.
-Weekly announcements will be sent out via Carmen.
-It is very important that you stay up-to-date on their details.
-Teaching Assistants The TAs will use weekly recitations to reinforce and extend content covered in lecture.
-Students are expected to be active participants in these sessions.
-Tutors The TAs and Professor Jones will provide support through office hours.
+The TAs and Professor Jones will provide support through office hours.
 Although you are assigned a specific TA for recitation, you are welcome to attend any of the scheduled office hours for STAT 1450.02.
+Once the schedule is finalized, all office hour offerings will be posted on the Carmen homepage.

 The Statistics Department (Cockins 404) does keep a list of private tutors if necessary.
 Students currently enrolled in a statistics course offered by the Ohio State Department of Statistics may contact Jean Scott, Statistics Program Coordinator, about hiring a private tutor.
 She can be reached at 614-688-5913 or scott.961@osu.edu.